wp-plugins/affiliates/readme.txt

 = 2.8.6 =
 * Fixed custom registration fields not taken into account when existing users register as affiliates.
+* Fixed slashes are not stripped on custom fields and labels when editing an affiliate.

 = 2.8.5 =
 * Added a filter for the help tab footer.